-There’s one trail there I particularly seek to meander where Mother Nature’s sense of design is perfection.
-The soft pink and white blooms of the Mountain Laurel (Kalmia latifolia) look like fluffy cream topping above dark shiny leaves that contrast gloriously with a carpet of pale green ferns below.
+There’s one trail I particularly seek to meander where Mother Nature’s sense of design is perfection.
+The Mountain Laurel’s soft pink and white blooms (Kalmia latifolia) look like fluffy cream topping above dark shiny leaves that contrast gloriously with a carpet of pale green ferns below.
 When you look closely at each flower, they are etched with narrow pink stripes that point to a starburst center.
 Ornate, yet delicate.
 No wonder pollinators are drawn to them.

-We made our way back to the parking lot, where families were gathered around picnic tables grilling an array of foods, some not familiar.
-A few folks were afraid of Ellie, afraid of dogs as I once was.
+We made our way back to the parking lot, where families were gathered around picnic tables, grilling an array of foods, some not familiar.
+A few folks were afraid of Ellie, scared of dogs as I once was.
 We were respectful and maneuvered around them.

 I invite you to read about my first time at Comfort Zone Camp in a column titled Flower Power.